jrmcauliffe/datasciencecleaningproject/README.md

 ### 4. Notes

-* Part 2 of the requirements was taken to mean all variables that contain either std() or mean(), including the component vector observations
+* Part 2 of the requirements was taken to mean all variables that contain either std() or mean() in the feature name, including the component vector observations.
-* Assuming Part 4 of the requirements should read 'Appropriately labels the data set with descriptive *feature* names'
+* It is assumed Part 4 of the requirements should read 'Appropriately labels the data set with descriptive *feature* names'.